How You Can Still Benefit Before the Solar Feed in Tariff Ends in April 2019

 Although this government scheme is coming to an end soon, you can still benefit from it over the next 20 years—if you act fast enough.

 Aside from solar PV, there is another type of solar energy that is subsidised by the UK government, namely solar thermal.
 Solar thermal is used for heating, and is covered by the Renewable Heat Incentive (RHI) scheme.
-The government has not announced any plans to scrap this incentive.

 If you are interested in buying a solar panel to still benefit before the Feed in Tariff ends, then simply fill in the contact form above and GreenMatch will provide up to four quotes of different suppliers in your area.
 This service is completely free and non-binding.

 Fill in the form in just 1 minute